tflander/phonebooth-esp-idf/docs/creating-tests.md

 {
     // Copy the actual value, rather than storing the pointer.
     // The pointer may point to a local variable in the calling function,
-    // and the contents may be overwritten as soon as this function exits.
+    // and the contents may be overwritten as soon as the calling function
-    // Learn from our pain.
+    // exits.
+Learn from our pain.
     memcpy(&gpio_config_called_value, pGPIOConfig, sizeof(gpio_config_t));
 }